sonos/tract/doc/graph.md

 `Graph` contains a list of `BaseNode` (the `nodes` field).

-Each node contains an op, which describes the operator the Node will apply to the data.
+Each node contains an `Op`, which describes and implements the operator the Node will apply to the data.
 Op can be a convolution, addition, etc.
 Each node has zero or more inputs referred (rarely) as *inlets*, and zero or more outputs referred (often) as *outlets*.
 Most operators have one single outlet.